 - No reduction in the overall number of people with a learning disability and/or autism locked away in inpatient units since Transforming Care targets were missed – currently 2,270 people with a learning disability / autism are locked away in inpatient units

-According to data released today from NHS Digital, 2,270 people with a learning disability and/or autism remain locked away in inpatient units, of which 255 are children.
+According to data released today from NHS Digital in this PDF, 2,270 people with a learning disability and/or autism remain locked away in inpatient units, of which 255 are children.

 There is an increasing number of children locked away in inpatient units.
 The figure reported for July 2019 was 255 – which is 10 more than reported in June 2019 and more than double the number of children locked away than when the Government’s Transforming Care programme began.